Chris Villaire, CFP®

 If you decide to look for one, here are questions worth asking before you commit:

 - Are you a fiduciary at all times?
-(See fee-only vs. commission advisors for why this matters.)
+(See fee-only vs. fee-based advisors for why this matters.)

 - What do you actually do in an ongoing relationship?
-What does a typical quarter look like?
+What does a typical year look like?

 - How many clients do you work with?
 Advisors with 400+ clients often can't give you meaningful attention.